nicovece/product_listing/README.md

 # Product Listing Application

 A full-stack product catalog application built with React frontend and Node.js backend, featuring real-time search, filtering, sorting, and pagination.
+This app has been used to check out "Spec Kit".

 ## 🚀 Features